marijnh/Eloquent-JavaScript/05_higher_order.md

 ((range))s, each of which is a two-element array containing a lower and upper bound.
 Any character codes within these ranges are assigned to the script.
 The lower ((bound)) is inclusive (code 994 is a Coptic character) and the upper bound non-inclusive (code 1008 isn't).
-When working with ranges, dealing with the boundaries can be confusing, so I recommend to just do what the `slice` method on arrays and strings does whenever possible, using an inclusive lower bound and exclusive upper bound.

 ## Filtering arrays